 This paper is organized as follows.
-In Sect.
-2, we set the notations and recall the definitions of Strebel graphs.
-We describe the measure and its relation to the Chern-class measure on moduli space of Riemann surfaces, following Kontsevich [14].
+First, we set the notations and recall the definitions of Strebel graphs.
+We describe the measure and its relation to the Chern-Class measure on Moduli space of Riemann surfaces, following Kontsevich [Kontsevich, 1992].
 We then restrict the model on uniform perimeters, which is specific to this paper.
 Last, we define the observables and their generating functions.

-In Sect.
-3, the explicit computation of generating functions-made possible by the restriction on uniform perimeters-is carried out.
+In a second part, the explicit computation of generating functions -made possible by the restriction on uniform perimeters- is carried out.